The End Of The World Is Coming … The Second Tuesday Of Next Week

 While this is what many believe to be “the end of the world,” this period is two-fold: 1-it is a judgment upon the children of Israel by the sixth beast, 666 due to our ungodliness lasting for a period of 42 months; 2- then, God visits judgment upon this sixth head of the beast, Edom, in one day at the end of the 42 months.
 Christ returns and ushers in a thousand years of peace.
 It is only after this that the seventh head of the beast, Gog and Magog, is loosed for a little while.
 Read Ezekiel chapters 38 and 39 for details.
 Then comes the great judgment day, and the end of this Earth.
 [Read Rev. 20; also the Feature articles, Our Corrupted Compass and Damascus A Heap Of Ruins].

 But if you’re looking for a date marking the end of the world, the second Tuesday of next week is as good as any.
 [See Mat.
 24:32-36].
-For details of the coming of the Lawless One, see the Feature articles, The War Dispatches, and Is The US [And UK] In End-times Bible Prophecy?.
+For details of the coming of the Lawless One, see the Feature articles, The War Dispatches, and Is The US And Great Britain In End-times Bible Prophecy?.

 Italics and [ ] are the author's.